oddbird/sliiides/content/cq/front.md

     which has smaller nested grid-items.
   fit: contain
   background: white
+- img: cqs/cat-box-query.jpg
+  position: top
+  alt: |
+    cat in a box, thinking
+    'OMG I have so many questions for this damn box'
+  caption: Photo by [Sahand Babali](https://unsplash.com/@sahandbabali?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash

 # cqs are here!
 - title: We're Not In **2020** Any More
+- title: This is **The Future** Now
 - img: cqs/flying-jetsons.jpg
   alt: >
     The Jetsons in their cartoon flying car